 The first person to ascend the stairs was Cola di Rienzo, a colorful leader of Rome who would later be given the title of tribune.
 An angry mob, unhappy with his rule, tore him to pieces in 1354.
 In 1877 a statue was erected in his honor.
 The statue stands between the stairs of the Aracoeli and the Cordonata, a staircase that leads up to the Piazza del Campidoglio.

 In the Middle Ages, people believed that if you ascend the stairs on your knees, your sins will be pardoned.
 Women who wanted a child or were looking for a husband also climbed the stairs on their knees.

 The austere looking front facade, with its exposed brick, was built in the fourteenth century.
 Plans to decorate the facade with mosaics were never realized.

 The beautiful coffered ceiling, created in the sixteenth century, is decorated with nautical themes.
-It commemorates the famous battle of Lepanto in 1571 where allied troops defeated the Turkish fleet.
+It commemorates the famous Battle of Lepanto in 1571 where allied troops defeated the Ottoman fleet.

 Also of note are the frescoes in the chapel of San Bernardino, created in the fifteenth century by Bernardino Pinturicchio.
 The frescoes profile the life of Saint Bernardine of Siena.